top of page

 Step #4

-Lay your fabric circle flat and find the center width of the tube.
+Lay your fabric circle flat and find the centre width of the tube.

-Mark a line down the middle, then mark lines 0.5cm on either side of that center.
+Mark a line down the middle, then mark lines 0.5cm on either side of that centre.

 Sew two parallel lines 1cm apart around the entire loop to create a channel.